AdobeDocs/journeys.en/help/using/building-journeys/testing-the-journey.md

 You must use a Profile schema that contains the "profile test details" mixin.
 The testProfile flag is part of this mixin.

-When creating a profile, make sure you pass the value: testprofile = true.
+When creating a profile, make sure you pass the value: testProfile = true.

 Note that you can also update an existing profile to change its testProfile flag to "true".